Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Conclusion

 \item Given a family $\F$ of $n$ axis-parallel rectangles, what is the computational complexity of determining the translative piercing density $\den(\F)$ and the lattice piercing density $\denL(\F)$ of $\F$?
-Is there a polynomial-time algorithm independent of $k$ for any of these problems?
+Is there a polynomial-time algorithm (independent of $k$) for any of these problems?

 \item What is the largest possible relative gap between the optimal lattice and non-lattice piercing densities for a family of axis-parallel rectangles?
-We have shown a lower bound of $1.2$ and an upper bound of $1.895$ (in a previous work) on this gap.
+A lower bound of $1.2$ and an upper bound of $1.895$ on this gap are known.

 \item Is it true that $\den(\F)=\denL(\F)$ for families $\F$ of two rectangles?

 \item How does the gap between the optimal lattice and non-lattice piercing densities for families of axis-parallel boxes grow with the dimension of the space?